Endoshare: A Publicly Available, Surgeons-Friendly Solution to De-Identify and Manage Surgical Videos: Discussion

 \subsection{Future Developments}

-Several developments are planned to enhance the functionality, usability, and robustness of Endoshare.
+Several developments are planned to enhance the functionality, usability, and robustness of \textit{Endoshare}.
 Efforts are underway to ensure that the application can dynamically leverage available GPU resources across heterogeneous computing environments.
 This includes configuring deep learning inference and video processing pipelines to operate efficiently regardless of the host system’s hardware configuration.

-Functionality will also be extended to include manual review and correction of frames misclassified by the automated de‐identification algorithm.
-A dedicated interface will allow users to inspect flagged scenes, adjust classifications, and reinitiate the de‐identification process as needed.
+Functionality will also be extended to include manual review and correction of frames misclassified by the automated de-identification algorithm.
+A dedicated interface will allow users to inspect flagged scenes, adjust classifications, and reinitiate the de-identification process as needed.
 This manual override mechanism is critical for addressing edge cases and improving the overall reliability and trustworthiness of the platform in clinical settings.